hapax/hapax.github.io/assets/minimal-networks.md

 differences](https://en.wikipedia.org/wiki/Young-Laplace)), since when
 you zoom in on a junction these curved walls look straight.

-We can use this to learn a fun fact about foams: they like to form hexagons!
+We can use this to learn the fun fact that two-dimensional foams like to form hexagons!
 We don't need any physics, just the result about hubs, some network theory, and a few assumptions about how different quantities grow with the total size of the foam.
-The main fact we use is *Euler's formula*, governing the relationship between nodes $N$, edges $E$, and faces (closed loops)
+The main fact about networks we use is *Euler's formula*, governing the relationship between nodes $N$, edges $E$, and faces (closed loops)
 $F$ in a graph:

 $$